tinganho/stylewithclass/README.md

     # Edit the project configuration file and add:
     require 'stylewithclass'

-Import it in your sass/scss file
+Import it in your sass/scss file.

     #import Stylewithclass partial into your sass/scss file
     @import "stylewithclass"